Work Law = Employment Law

 Unfair Dismissal

-New Zealand employees are protected by the unjustified dismissal provisions of the Employment Relations Act 2000.
-Section 103 of the Act states that an employee can bring a personal grievance against their employer if they believe they have been unjustifiably dismissed.
+The unjustified dismissal provisions of the Employment Relations Act 2000 protect New Zealand employees.
+Section 103 of the Act states that employees can bring a personal grievance against their employer if they believe they have been unjustifiably dismissed.

-If you have been dismissed without a fair process, you can call us, and we will help identify whether your employment rights have been breached.
+If you have been dismissed without a fair process, you can contact us, and we will help identify whether your employment rights have been breached.

 Disciplinary Meetings